 • Many text checkers have one global badge with an updating number of errors changed while users are scrolling the document.
 Unlike them, WProofreader has a badge embedded into every page.
 It doesn’t mislead users about the level of accuracy, since Google renders only 3 pages at once, no matter how long the document is, as one of its optimization practices.
 The badge on every page demonstrates the exact number of errors on this particular page — which is obviously better for the end-user.

 • As for languages, only WProofreader and LanguageTool are truly multilingual solutions.
-LanguageTool also supports RTL languages like Arabic, Hebrew, Persian, Urdu.
+In addition, these solutions also support RTL languages (right-to-left).
+Currently, Hebrew and Arabic are available for the WProofreader extension.

 • The prevailing majority of text checkers demonstrate issues when working with emojis and in the suggesting mode.
 The Google native spell check works accurately in both situations.
 Third-party tools like WProofreader have some issues in the suggesting mode, in particular, with text deletion actions.
 It happens because Google doesn’t pass the state of the deleted text, for instance, aria-deleted="true" attribute and the providers lack information for correct proofreading behavior.
 Overall, it leads to recursions when text checkers keep underlying words as misspellings even after corrections.